Introduction to MSP Profit Margins

-Understanding Profit Margins for MSPs
+Understanding MSP Profit Margins

 A profit margin is a measure of how much money your business is making.
 It represents which portion of your overall revenue (meaning the total income you generate) turns into profits after you have accounted for all of the expenses (such as employee salaries and the cost of materials) required to perform the duties you promise when you make a sale.

 Profit margins are expressed as percentages.
 They show you how many cents of profit you are earning for every dollar of revenue you make.